Home/ Creality/ Creality Ender 3 V3

 Print Speed600 mm/s250 mm/s500 mm/s

 Assembly ComplexityBolt on the base and gantry, then hook up the wiring.
-This printer’s CoreXZ design is very beginner-friendly.It’s possible to secure the gantry to the base and connect a few wires in under an hour.Follows an IKEA-style assembly.
+The CoreXZ design is very beginner-friendly.Possible to secure the gantry to the base and connect a few wires in under an hour.Follows an IKEA-style assembly.
 Clear labels and tools make it straightforward, though it can take an hour or more.

 Price Range$379.00 – $419$109 – $279$275 – $300

 Customization OptionsHighly customizable with an open-source design and strong community support.
-You can swap hardware, modify firmware, and add upgrades like sensors or enclosures.Offers moderate customization with upgrade options for parts like the nozzle and cooling system.
-Firmware tweaks are limited and community mods are fewer than V3’s.Good upgrade potential with support for hotend swaps, fan mods, and Klipper firmware tuning.
-A growing user base also shares useful mods and tweaks.
+Swap hardware, modify firmware, and add upgrades like sensors or enclosures.Moderate customization with upgrade options for parts like the nozzle and cooling system.
+Firmware tweaks are limited and community mods are fewer.Good upgrade potential with support for hotend swaps, fan mods, and Klipper firmware tuning.
+A growing user base shares useful mods.

 Anycubic Kobra 2 Neo